Sega123-dev/Dropshipping-website/README.md

 # Notes

-For testing payments write fake email and write 42 repeatedly for the credit card information.
+For testing payments, write fake email and write 42 repeatedly for the credit card information.
 Files that are not pushed to GitHub are enviorment variables and node_module folder.